Yeah, this is a hiking website, but you’ve gotta eat too, right? Ever heard of a culinary trail? Think of it as a trail you hike with your face.

 To ensure this is a bipartisan ribbing, Democrats should know prior to visiting that there is no free government fried chicken program, so they will have to pay just like everyone else.

-UPDATE: We all know what happened in the 2020 presidential election.
-We haven’t been back to this restaurant since then, but with Trump gearing up for another run at the White House in 2024, you can bet there are still dummies wearing MAGA hats at Liberty Bell.
+We haven’t been back in a while, but with Trump gearing up for another run at the White House in 2024, you can bet there are still dummies wearing MAGA hats at Liberty Bell.
 There are probably mannequins wearing them too.

 Off the beaten meat trail